“Those who accepted his message were baptized.”

 who was conceived by the Holy Spirit, and born of the Virgin Mary, suffered under Pontius Pilate, who was crucified, died and was buried.

 He descended into hell. and on the third day, He rose again from the dead.
 He ascended into heaven and sits at the right hand of the Father.
 From thence He will come to judge the living and the dead.

 I believe in the Holy Spirit, the holy catholic Church, the communion of saints, the forgiveness of sins, the resurrection of the body, and the life everlasting.
 Amen.”

-This really needs to be understood and accepted.
-I suppose we will develop these into living discipleship; you’ll that water baptism is analogous to a master key that opens the door to a special joy.
+This needs to be understood and accepted.
+We will need to develop these into a living discipleship; you’ll see that water baptism is analogous to a master key that opens the door to a special joy.
 Obeying the command to be baptized pleases Jesus.
 And that is what we long to do.

 “Indeed, baptism is a vow, a sacred vow of the believer to follow Christ.
-Just as a wedding celebrates the fusion of two hearts, baptism celebrates the union of sinner with Savior.”
+Just as a wedding celebrates the fusion of two hearts, baptism celebrates the union of the sinner with the Savior.”

 “Baptism is an outward expression of inward faith.”

 “Baptism separates the tire kickers from the car buyers.”

 A special word to “older” believers: There may come a time when you feel that you would want to be baptized again.
 I believe that this is not only allowable but commendable.
 You may have not had a good understanding of the baptismal process, but now it makes sense.
 I would encourage you to follow your heart.
 God will honor your rededication.
 Ask your pastor or elder what they think.

 You may copy and distribute this post in its entirety.